open-keychain/open-keychain/README.md

 Fork APG+ and do a merge request.
 I will merge your changes back into the main project.

+# Build using Eclipse

+1. New -> Android Project -> Create project from existing source, choose com_actionbarsherlock
+2. New -> Android Project -> Create project from existing source, choose org_apg
+3. Add com_actionbarsherlock as Android Lib (Properties of org_apg -> Android -> Library -> add)
+4. Add Java libs (Properties of org_apg -> Java Build Path -> Libraries -> add all libraries from libs folder in org_apg)
+5. Now APG+ can be build

 # Build using Ant

 1. Execute "ant -Dsdk.dir=/opt/android-sdk/ -Dndk.dir=/opt/android-ndk/ release" in the folder org_adaway with the appropriate paths.

-1. Alternatively you could add a file local.properties in org_adaway folder with the following lines, altered to your locations of the SDK and NDK:
+2. Alternatively you could add a file local.properties in org_adaway folder with the following lines, altered to your locations of the SDK and NDK:

     sdk.dir=/opt/android-sdk
     ndk.dir=/opt/android-ndk

     and execute "ant release"

-2. Build

-APG+ is using ActionBarSherlock to provide backwards compatibility.
-ActionBarSherlock

-1. New -> Android Project -> Create project from existing source, choose com_actionbarsherlock

-# Build using Eclipse
+3. Build

-1. New -> Android Project -> Create project from existing source, choose org_apg
-2. Add com_actionbarsherlock as Android Lib (Properties of org_apg -> Android -> Library -> add)
-3. Add Java libs (Properties of org_apg -> Java Build Path -> Libraries -> add all libraries from libs folder in org_apg)
-4. Now APG+ can be build

 # Libraries